 It’s called burnishing and is considered an additional stage of polish.

-Burnishing is a fifth stage of tumbling, but instead of using grit, you’re using some form of soap or powdered laundry detergent.
+Burnishing is the fifth stage of tumbling, but instead of using grit, you’re using some form of soap or powdered laundry detergent.

 This will put even more shine on your rocks, brighten them up, and remove any haze and residue from the slurry.